Haotian9850/internet-scale-app/doc/project_7_README.md

 ### The following features are deprecated in project 7:
 1. Removed `jmeter` performance testing to avoid `503` error on low-grade hardware
-2. Since performance testing is removed, load balancing module based on `haproxy` is also removed from `docker-compose` to avoid `503` error on low-grade hardware
+2. Since performance testing is removed, load balancing module based on `haproxy` was also removed from `docker-compose` to avoid `503` error on low-grade hardware